 If you notice a downed power line in your area, do not approach, as the line may still be active.
 Keep as far away from the line as you can and please report it to Puget Sound Energy at (888) 225-5773 at any time.

 If you notice a clogged catch basin or storm drain in your area and you can safely clear it out please do so, as it will help to prevent urban flooding in your area.
-For immediate post-storm debris disposal, residents should check this link for a list of options.
 The City of Bellingham will also provide a “Fall Clean” debris disposal the week of Oct.
 31-Nov.
 5.

 Driving safety tips: